hanshaze/fish/Docker/README.md

 # Persist Data

 When we make or buils the service with `docker-compose up --build -d` this persist the data templates in the same folder `WebTemplate`.
-If you add the new Template in `WbeTemplate` this will be reflected in the container and yoi can use it.
+If you add the new Template in `WbeTemplate` this will be reflected in the container and you can use it.

 To add WebTemplate you juste need add them in this folder and done
 - [X] `equinockx~/Webtemplate$ cp * Docker/Webtemplate`